• Skip to main content

 Read about our role in public health planning.

-Chronic diseases (also known as non-communicable diseases) usually have a number of contributing factors, develop gradually, and have long-lasting effects.
+Chronic diseases (also known as non-communicable diseases) are the leading cause of illness, disability and death.
 They include:

 • cardiovascular disease